sudo-suhas/elastic-builder/CONTRIBUTING.md

 ### Run tests

 This project uses eslint for javascript linting and ava for testing.
-Run linting using `npm run lint` and run tests using `npm test`.
+Run linting using `yarn lint` and run tests using `yarn test`.
 Or run both using:
 ```
-npm run check
+yarn run check
 ```
-This should take care of formatting as well thanks to [eslint-plugin-prettier][3].
+This should take care of formatting as well thanks to [eslint-plugin-prettier][4].

 ### (Optional) Add yourself as a contributor